Polynomial basins of infinity: Models of a polynomial branched cover

-A {\em horizontal translation surface } is a translation surface $(X,\omega)$ for which the overlap maps between charts are translations of the form $z \mapsto z+c$, $c \in \R$.
-On such a surface, there is a globally defined harmonic {\em height function} $G_X: X \to \R$, well-defined up to an additive constant, given by $G_X(x) = \int_{x_0}^x \Im \omega$.
-The leaves of the horizontal foliation are then connected components of level sets of the height function.
+A {\em horizontal translation surface} is a translation surface $(X,\omega)$ for which the overlap maps between charts are translations of the form $z \mapsto z+c$, $c \in \R$.
+On such a surface, there is a globally defined harmonic {\em height function} $G_X: X \to \R$, well-defined up to an additive constant, given by